An hour south of Salt Lake City, Fifth Water Hot Springs is free year-round © Flystock / Shutterstock

 Grafton is a well-preserved ghost town just outside Zion National Park where several classic western movies were shot (including several scenes from Butch Cassidy and the Sundance Kid).
 The settlement dates back more than 150 years, when early Mormon pioneer families settled along the fertile lands of the Virgin River, building small villages and hoping to grow cotton.
 The river had other ideas – and frequent flooding drove the last hearty residents out by the late 1940s, leaving a picturesque if forlorn site for visitors to explore today.
 Don’t miss a visit to the cemetery, which offers a sobering reminder of how difficult it was for early pioneers to make a life here.

-Catch a free performance by the Tabernacle Choir
+6. Catch a free performance by the Tabernacle Choir

-The Tabernacle Choir at Temple Square, formerly known as the Mormon Tabernacle Choir, is one of the most famous chorales in the world, and visitors can enjoy free performances each week.
+The Tabernacle Choir at Temple Square, formerly known as the Mormon Tabernacle Choir, is one of the most famous chorales in the world, and visitors can enjoy free performances at community events each week.
 On Sunday mornings, the choir performs its Music & the Spoken Word broadcast in the Conference Center, with no tickets required (though guests must be eight years or older).
 Guests are also welcome to attend daily free organ concerts and Thursday-night choir rehearsals in the Tabernacle at Temple Square.

 Known best for her public sculptures and land art, American artist Nancy Holt has created a massive installation in the middle of the Great Basin Desert.
 Located by the Utah–Nevada border near the abandoned railroad town of Lucin, her Sun Tunnels are four huge concrete cylinders arranged to capture the sun’s rays during the summer and winter solstices.
 Each cylinder has small holes drilled through the concrete which allow sunlight or moonlight through, casting enchanting projections of constellations.

-Hike and bike along the Jordan River Parkway
+8. Hike and bike along the Jordan River Parkway

 Paralleling the Salt Lake Valley’s Jordan River and weaving in and out of urban areas and parks, the Jordan River Parkway is a 40-mile pathway for foot and bike travel.
 The spot where three Salt Lake City creeks come together and flow into the Jordan River before it empties into Great Salt Lake, the Three Creeks Confluence is one of the best spots to visit along the parkway.
 A series of bridges span the creeks in the park, offering a lovely place to relax or fish.

 Fifth Water Hot Springs is a gorgeous collection of hot spring pools built along a creek about an hour south of Salt Lake City.
 The springs are totally free to visit but require a 2-mile hike from the trailhead in Diamond Fork Canyon to reach.
 Just south of the town of Fillmore, Meadow Hot Springs is also free to visit.
-These springs are only a short walk from the parking area and consist of three clear pools with temperatures hovering around 100°F. Both hot springs can get a little crowded given their popularity, so for a quieter experience try to plan your visit for a weekday.
+These springs are only a short walk from the parking area and consist of three clear pools with temperatures hovering around 100°F.

 With curved glass walls, spiraling fireplaces and a public piazza, the six-story Salt Lake City Public Library is a work of art and one of the best free things to see in Salt Lake City.
 Don’t miss the panoramic views of the city from the rooftop terrace – which is home to an urban hive of honey bees – and then descend down to the plaza via the curved and walkable wall.